-A: Your physician charges based on the visit they had with you.
-If your visit was for a physical there could be charges for tests or procedures not covered in the physical/wellness charge.
+A: Your provider charges based on the visit they had with you.
+If your visit was for a physical, there could be charges for tests or procedures not covered in the physical/wellness charge.

 Q: Was this date of service coded correctly?

-A: Coding is based on the physician’s documentation of the visit.
+A: Coding is based on the provider’s documentation of the visit.
 If there is a question regarding the coding of a visit, please call HonorHealth at 623-300-9044 to request a review.

 Q: Why wasn't I told there would be two bills for my specialty visit?

 A: Some HonorHealth locations are departments of our hospitals.
-This means that you will receive a bill from the facility (hospital) and from the physician for his/her services.
+This means that you will receive a bill from the facility (hospital) and from the provider for their services.
 Your insurance may process your visit under your outpatient benefits.